PieKing1215/StartupQoL/README.md

 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)

-The mod is licensed under the [GNU General Public License v3.0](LICENSE.md)
+The mod is licensed under the [GNU Lesser General Public License v3.0](COPYING)